Sahasawat-Boss/Template-to-React-w3-Factorship-Industrial/md/Guide.md

 ## 6. Import `import { BrowserRouter, Routes, Route } from 'react-router-dom'` in App.js

 ## 7. Return Statement >> setup Routes each components

+## 8. Rename Index file and Component to Home